saint11/DeadWeight/source/dungeon/dungeon_level_1.md

 |  11   | <input type="checkbox" /> The dungeon is flooded and the water is tainted with dangerous chemicals, that's what caused the bad water in Trinta.       |
 |  12   | <input type="checkbox" /> The soothsayer cannot be trusted, the mummy is actually a very powerful artifact.                                           |

+### Dungeon History
+*This is some optional history for this dungeon, if you are in a hurry, feel free to skip this chapter.*
+*This information should not be shared with the players, this is a guide to the GM, so you will know what's actually going on in this tomb.*

+As well as being the feudal lord of the fief of Trita, Acheron Zul was a necromancer-priest almost a century ago.
+As most necromancers-priests of that time, he was desperately trying to stop the [dead vigil],{.tip}.
+While he started with a good intention, he quickly got obsessed and arranged macabre ceremonies and experiments.

+His ever increasing demand for corpses would be satisfied by an old custom of Trinta, every month a sacrifice was made to **Guhlat**, a giant spider that lives on a nearby hill.
+The spider would leave the Trinta alone as long as she was fed live humans.
+The peasants would often capture and throw unwary travellers in the [sacrificial pit](#15-sacrifice-pit) for that purpose.

+Acheron Zul would then use those the corpses after the spider had sucked them dry, and eventually had a tomb-church built on the spider's hill.
+There he would perform many experiments, involving demons, undead, anf forgotten religions.

+Digging always deeper they found the **primordial cave**, and an ancient temple of a forgotten god.
+Using the temple, Acheron Zul summoned the **Vault Weavers**, flying demonic spheres that would consume any corpses, leaving no traces behind.
+The problem was that the weavers presence was highly unnatural, and their feeding would cause terrible effects on Trinta, animals would die, food would spoil and people got horribly sick.

+The people of Trinta, scarred, though that Acheron had cursed them.
+They invaded the tomb, killing Acheron Zul.
+His son was very young, but succeeded him.
+His first order was to give Acheron Zul's corpse to the weavers, seal the tomb and the cave.
+The curse eventually went alway as the **Vault Weavers** consumed all the corpses in their chamber and hibernated.

+After many years, the curse returned after a group of expelled goblins stumbled upon the tomb and began living there.
+They accidentally awakened the weavers.
+The villagers are now sending mercenaries to the tomb, feeding the weavers even more.

 ### Entrances
+The tomb is on top of and old hill, covered in moss, grass and vines.

 Adventurers may enter through the obvious [tomb entrance](#1-the-tomb-entrance), through the [secret entrance](#9-secret-entrance) or they can climb down through [the pit](#15-sacrifice-pit).
 The only obvious entrance is the main one, the **adventurers** must figure out the other entrances based on the rumors.

 There's a passage that goes straight to the tomb, bypassing the mausoleum.
 Halfway through the pit there's a hole, full os spiderweb, it leads straight to [Guhlat's lair]().